ViktoriaThmrv/mental-health-survey/Project.md

 |      41 |

 ### 3. Counting self-employed respondents experiencing work interference often
-This query cuonts the occurrences of work interference reported as often by both self-employed and non-self-employed respondents.
+This query cuonts the occurrences of work interference reported by both self-employed and non-self-employed respondents.

 ### Query Explanation
-The FILTER clause is used to selectively count only the rows that meet the specified condition within the `COUNT()` function.
-It ensures that only instances where work_interfere is marked as `Often` are included in the count, while other instances are excluded.
+For this query, the `FILTER` clause is used to selectively count only the rows that meet the specified condition within the `COUNT()` function.
+It ensures that only instances where `work_interfere` is marked as `Often` are included in the count, while other instances are excluded.

 ### SQL Query
 ```sql